Mind Your Language

 Mind Your Language is a British sitcom that premiered on ITV in 1977.
 It was produced by London Weekend Television and directed by Stuart Allen.
 Three series were made by London Weekend Television between 1977 and 1979, and it was briefly revived in 1985 (or 1986 in most ITV regions) with six of the original cast members.

-The series shows people of different countries with different social background, religions, and languages existing in the same classroom, learning English as a foreign language.
+The series shows people of different countries with different social backgrounds, religions, and languages existing in the same classroom, learning English as a foreign language.

 Summary

-The show is set in an adult education college in London and focuses on the class in English as a Foreign Language directed by Mr Jeremy Brown, who teaches a group of enrolled foreigners.
+The show is set in an adult education college in London and focuses on the class in ESL, taught by Jeremy Brown, who teaches a group of enrolled foreigners.